 In your Recent Apps list, you can click the app name and the app will open.

-Under File > Recent Projects you can select the app and open it.
+Under File > Recent Apps, you can select the app and open it.

 4.5.3 Open App Form

-The Open App form is accessible from two different places: * Open App button on the My Apps tab * Under menu File > Open Project
+The Open App form is accessible from two different places: * Open App button on the My Apps tab * Under menu File > Open App

 In a form, there are two ways to open a Git app, by opening it from a previous checkout or by opening it locally on disk: